 GEOL 008.
 Earth Science.
 Earth and its neighbors in space.
 Scientific method and discovery in the study of stars, planets, weather, rivers, glaciers, oceans, rocks, volcanoes, earthquakes, landslides, mountains, drifting continents, the earth in time.
-Note: Students contemplating a geology major or minor or any further courses in geology should enroll in GEOL 010, not in GEOL 008.
+Note: Students contemplating a geology major or minor in geology should enroll in GEOL 010, not in GEOL 008.

 No credit for those who have taken GEOL 010 or equivalent.
 3 units.